farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

   With *LFcnec* the loop-flow on the CNEC after optimisation, *MaxLFcnec* is the CNEC loop-flow threshold, *InitLFcnec* the initial loop-flow on the cnec, and *acceptableAugmentation* the so-called "loop-flow-acceptable-augmentation" coefficient.
-  If this constraint cannot be respected and the loop-flow excess the aforementioned threshold, the objective function associated to this situation will be penalized (see also [violation-cost](#loop-flow-violation-cost))
+  If this constraint cannot be respected and the loop-flow exceeds the aforementioned threshold, the objective function associated to this situation will be penalized (see also [violation-cost](#loop-flow-violation-cost))

 ### approximation {#loop-flow-approximation}